You want smart political talk without the meltdowns?

 Let me ask you something else.

-We just learned, and I want this is more of a health question.
+We just learned, this is more of a health question.

 We just learned that everything we were told about masks of huge study shows that they were wrong.

-Uh we were told that if we got a vaccine that we would never get COVID.
+We were told that if we got a vaccine, that we would never get COVID.

 That proved not to be true very early on with the Delta variant.

-Uh people, you know, we're we're being told that we should be vaccinating even young children, uh, even though they've not even fully tested the impact on young children.
+People, you know, we're being told that we should be vaccinating even young children, even though they've not even fully tested the impact on young children.

-Um, we you know, we've been lied to at a level I can't even I can't even imagine as a country.
+We've been lied to at a level I can't even imagine as a country.

-Um, but yet they were talking about wet markets and and anyone that dared to say, well, we know coronavirus research takes place at that lab.
+We know now that the NIH knew damn well it was likely that this was likely created in that Wuhan virology lab, but yet they were talking about wet markets and anyone that dared to say, well, we know coronavirus research takes place at that lab.

-We know the gain and function research takes place at that lab.
+We know that gain and function research takes place at that lab.

 And there are still people in the Biden administration denying what their own energy department is and their own FBI is saying.